Dealmakers eye cross-border M&A recovery as mega mergers roll on

 Despite the boom in dealmaking over the last few years, global M&A volumes are below their long-term average when viewed against the value of equity markets or global economic growth.
 Some deal advisers cite this to argue M&A volumes are not close to reaching a ceiling.

-“In real terms, we have a good but not great level of M&A activity, with the potential for upside,” said Citigroup Inc global co-head of M&A Cary Kochman.
-(Reporting by Greg Roumeliotis in New York and Pamela Barbaglia in London Editing by Nick Zieminski)
+“In real terms, we have a good but not great level of M&A activity, with the potential for upside,” said Citigroup Inc (C.N) global co-head of M&A Cary Kochman.

+Reporting by Greg Roumeliotis in New York and Pamela Barbaglia in London; Editing by Nick Zieminski